DyversHands/www.DyversHands.com/_pages/thelaunch.md

 ## How It Plays

 There is no game master and almost nothing to set up.
-On your turn you draw a prompt, read it aloud, and answer it from your character's view, letting what the question takes for granted become true as you speak.
-Then you weigh it.
-Is the thing you just made true a reason this venture will **hold**, or a reason it will **break**?
-You place the card on the Promise, or on the Peril.
+On your turn you draw a prompt and answer it in your character's voice, letting what the question takes for granted become true as you speak.
+Then you weigh it: is the truth you just made a reason this venture will **hold**, or a reason it will **break**?
+You place the card on the Promise, or on the Peril, one truth at a time, until the two stacks are the answer.
 You are not voting on how the story ends.
-You are weighing, one truth at a time, what this crew is carrying.
-The story runs in three acts, the Launch, the Crossing, and the Colony, and each closes on a single hard question everyone answers together: *Do we launch?
-Do we survive the landing?
-Does the colony live?* The two stacks are the answer.
-And when an act goes badly, the trouble you named carries into the next act, true and active, and every prompt afterward is answered in its shadow.
-Nothing here is ever simply undone.
+You are weighing what this crew is carrying.

+It runs in three acts, the Launch, the Crossing, and the Colony, each raising the stakes and closing on one hard question the whole table answers together.
+The first is *Do we launch?*

+Those truths, weighed one at a time, are the signs the crew reads for what is coming, and whether what they carry is enough.
+Reading the signs is the small augury the line takes its name from.

 ## Get The Launch